dergigi/boris/README.md

 ## Usage

 1. **Connect**: Click "Connect with Nostr" to authenticate using your nostr account
-2. **View Bookmarks**: Once connected, you'll see all your nostr bookmarks
+2. **View Bookmarks**: Once connected, you'll see all your nostr bookmarks in the left sidebar
+3. **View Highlights**: Your NIP-84 highlights appear in the right panel
-3. **Navigate**: Click on bookmark URLs to open them in a new tab
+4. **Navigate**: Click on bookmark URLs to view content in the center panel
+5. **Collapse Panels**: Use the collapse buttons to hide/show sidebars for focused viewing

 ## Technical Details